cairo-book/cairo-book/src/ch204-01-how-builtins-work.md

 # How Builtins Work

-In this section we'll see how builtins work.
+In this section, we'll see how builtins work.

 Builtins are AIRs that enforce specific properties.
 During a program execution, a builtin is assigned